Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

 The segmentation of lungs from chest X-ray (CXR) imaging is a crucial step for any CAD system.
-Following this, Rashid et al.~\cite{rashid2018fully} exploits the potential of U-Net model to generate the segmentation masks of the lungs from CXR images, where the produced masks are iteratively refined with post-processing techniques such as flood fill algorithm and morphological operations.
-The authors conducted exhaustive trials on three datasets, JSRT, MC and PUMHS, and achieved promising results with $DSC$ values of 0.95, 0.95 and 0.88 respectively, while also outperforming other approaches with significant improvement.
-In another work, Frid-Adar et al.~\cite{frid2018improving} employed a pre-trained VGG-16 model in the encoder phase, where decoder or the expansion phase uses upsampling and standard convolution operations sequentially for multi-class segmentation involving anatomical structures like lungs field, heart and clavicles in chest X-ray samples.
+Following this, \cite{rashid2018fully} exploits the potential of U-Net model to generate the segmentation masks of the lungs from CXR images, where the produced masks are iteratively refined with post-processing techniques such as flood fill algorithm and morphological operations.
+Significant improvement is observed as compared to traditional segmentation approaches such as adaptive region growing, edge detection, statistical shape models, etc., over multiple datasets.
+To further improve segmentation performance, \cite{frid2018improving} employed a pre-trained VGG-16 model in the encoder phase, where the decoder or the expansion phase uses upsampling and standard convolution operations sequentially for multi-class segmentation involving anatomical structures like lungs field, heart and clavicles in chest X-ray samples.
 While training, the pre-trained weights are fine-tuned to better extract or encode the desired features of the target classes.
-This model with transfer learning achieved promising results on JSRT database.
+Unlike the approach by \cite{rashid2018fully}, this model with transfer learning achieved promising results without any post-processing overhead.
 Besides, the authors also analysed the proposed model with multiple loss functions like $DSC$, $IoU$, Tversky and $BCE$, where the use of $DSC$ produced the best results.